jaimetur/PhotoMigrator/ROADMAP.md

 ## 2.4.0 (31/01/2025):
 ### TODO:
+- [ ] Replace ALL_PHOTOS by Others in all the project files (be careful)
 - [ ] Change -sda and -ida to support wildcards on Albums name to download
 - [ ] Unificate a single Config.conf file and include tags for the different purposses
 - [ ] Merge -z and -t options in just one -gtf, -google-photos-takeout-folder and detect if contains Takeout Zip files, in that case Unzip to Takeout folder, if not, make Takeout folder = Input folder
+- [ ] Create GLOBAL variables to map arguments into them in ParseArguments() or separate in a new function

-- [ ] Allow user to choose between Synology Photos or Immich Photos in --all-in-one mode
+- [ ] DEPRECATE: Allow user to choose between Synology Photos or Immich Photos in --all-in-one mode
-- [ ] Refactor -ao, --all-in-one-shot to -am, --automated-migration <SRC> <TGT> and identify if <SRC> is an <INPUT_FOLDER> or one of the ALLOWED_SOURCES=['google-photos', 'apple-photos', 'synology-photos', 'immich-photos'].
+- [ ] Refactor -ao, --all-in-one to -am, --automated-migration <SRC> <TGT> and identify if <SRC> is an <INPUT_FOLDER> or one of the ALLOWED_SOURCES=['google-photos', 'apple-photos', 'synology-photos', 'immich-photos'].
 If is 'google-photos' look for -t or -z arguments or prompt to the user to introduce the Google Takeout Folder
+- [ ] Refactor Google Photos arguments
+- [ ] Deep Test on Immich Support functions
+- [ ] Deep Test on Synology Support functions
+- [ ] Deep Test on Google Photos function

 ### DONE:
 - [x] Add Support for Immich Photos